Cargo di viaggio (3/3) arrivo a Rotterdam

 Vela in Rotterdam

-IlPorto di Rotterdamis the largest port in Europe.
+Ilporto di Rotterdamis the largest port in Europe.
 From 1962 until 2002 it was the world’s busiest port.
 To show how small Europe is, today, 6 of the top 10 porti più trafficati di traffico di container are in China, relegating Rotterdam to the 11th position.
 The remaining 4 of the top 10 are also in Asia.
 The first Sub-Saharan African port is Durban, 54th.
 Ranked by cargo tonnage, Rotterdam is the world’s fifth, still behind the Chinese and Singapore.

 The 2nd officer tells me that the port (or ports) of Shanghai, the world’s busiest, is too big and too far from the city, so rather annoying for the crew.
 He adds that Rotterdam and Hamburg are still the most efficient in his eyes, with the most skilled container crane operators, that would start unloading containers even while the ship is mooring.